 Many marketers define customer loyalty as repeated purchases (or other relevant kinds of transactions) by a customer with a company.
 But this is overstated and a poor conception for what drives customer loyalty.
 You might just be the cheapest provider or your store might just be the closest to their home.
 As soon as a better option comes around, you are left on the cutting room floor.
 That is not loyalty.

 The Content Marketing Institute is one of my go-to sources for practical tips on content strategy and content marketing.
 One of their core messages is that the long term objective of marketing should be to build an opt-in audience that values your communication.
 They therefore give you permission, often explicitly, to send them information and offers.
 This has become increasingly necessary because interruption marketing, such as pop-up ads and 30-second TV spots, are too easy for consumers to skip, block, or ignore by watching a different screen.
-Just look at what Apple is doing in iOS 9.
+Just Seroquel buy on line at what Apple is doing in iOS 9.

 Email is a whopping 40 times more powerful at acquiring new customers than Facebook and Twitter combined.
 On top of that, the average email-based order’s dollar value is 17% higher than social media channels.